 Everyone remembers a time when they were young and carefree.
-Sometimes it’s nice to reminisce about those memorable moments when you had the time to dedicate to a specific hobby you were passionate about.
+Sometimes, it’s nice to reminisce about those memorable moments when you had the time to dedicate to a specific hobby you were passionate about.
 As an adult you probably forgot about it because you were too busy with work, family, bills, and other responsibilities that got in the way.

 But now that you are entering retirement you may find yourself having more free time to pursue the things you once loved.
 With most of those previous responsibilities consuming less of your time, you now have the chance to explore and reconnect with your inner child as well as your old pastime.
 Which makes retirement a great time for old hobbies to pick up.

-Dancing – Strap on those dancing shoes again!
+Strap on those dancing shoes again!
 Maybe you took dance lessons at one point in your life and remember all the joy and freedom it brought you.
 You can find yourself stepping into this hobby again by taking a variety of dance classes like ballroom, line dancing, salsa, or swing dancing.
 You can do it solo or find a partner.
 It’s also a great way to stay active and get fit during your Golden Years.

-Scrapbooking – It’s easy to save precious memories when you collect special items like photos, articles, and other mementos in a scrapbook.
+It’s easy to save precious memories when you collect special items like photos, articles, and other mementos in a scrapbook.
 You can get as creative as you want as well as mix and match supplies to create a unique scrapbook and give as a gift.